mlcommons/ck/README.md

 to be more pythonic (we wrote the first prototype without OO to be able to port it to bare-metal devices in C but eventually we decided to drop this idea).

-Further community developments are supported by [MLCommons&trade;](https://mlcommons.org), [OctoML](https://octoml.ai) and the [cTuning foundation](https://cTuning.org) with the *MLCommons' Design Space Exploration workgroup*.
-Please contact [Grigori Fursin](mailto:grigori@octoml.ai) if you are interested to join this community effort!
+Please consider joining the *MLCommons' Design Space Exploration workgroup* to join this community effort - contact [Grigori Fursin](mailto:grigori@octoml.ai) for more details.

 ## Author and coordinator